inancgumus/learngo/11-if/questions/1-comparison-operators.md

 2. `!=`
 3. `>` *CORRECT*

 > **3:** That's the greater operator.
-It checks whether a ordered value is greater than the other or not.
+It checks whether an ordered value is greater than the other or not.

-## Which one below is not one of the comparison operators of Go?
+## Which one below is not one of the ordering operators of Go?
 1. `>`
 2. `<=`
 3. `==` *CORRECT*